bvbohnen/X4_Customizer/Documentation.md

    - Gui refined further, and live editor support added.
    - Weapon tables updated for the live editor.
    - Swapped the release exe to run without a console, and fixed a bug when running from outside the main directory.
+ * 1.3.1
+   - Fix a couple small bugs that crept in.